Xpqxa/Xpqxa/README.md

 - 👋 Hi, I’m @Xpqxa
 - 👀 I’m interested in Android,Flutter
-- 🌱 I’m currently learning ReactNative
+- 🌱 I’m currently learning ReactNative,Compose
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...